shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

 ## Preliminary setup

-Note: I recommend using native Flutter on Windows, Mac, or Linux (i.e. do not use WSL2 or a Linux VM).
+Note: I recommend using native Flutter on Windows, Mac, or Linux (i.e. do not install Flutter on WSL2 or a Linux VM).
 If you are using **Mac** or native **Linux**, you should be able to complete everything using the default terminal and the editor of your choice (e.g. VS Code, Android Studio).
-If you are using **Windows**, plan on completing your Flutter development in PowerShell, the Windows Command Prompt shell, and/or VS Code.
-PowerShell does not have git installed by default, so you will need to install and setup Git on PowerShell OR install and setup Git Bash to complete the Git commands (including those that interact with GitLab).<br>
+If you are using **Windows**, plan on completing your Flutter development in PowerShell, the Windows Command Prompt shell, and/or VS Code or Android Studio.
+PowerShell does not have git installed by default, so you will need to install and setup Git on PowerShell OR install and setup Git Bash to complete the Git commands (including those that interact with GitLab).
+Alternatively, you may be able to use WSL2, as long as you put your CINS467 repo in a place that is accessible from a PowerShell or Command Prompt terminal -- in this case, you will complete the Flutter commands in the Command Prompt or PowerShell, and other commands (like the git commands) in WSL2.<br>

 > My instructions regarding SSH keys are based on the GitHub Docs regarding SSH: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh